Flaccid paralysis

 Flaccid paralysis is a neurological condition characterized by weakness or paralysis and reduced muscle tone without other obvious cause (e.g., trauma).
 This abnormal condition may be caused by disease or by trauma affecting the nerves associated with the involved muscles.
 For example, if the somatic nerves to a skeletal muscle are severed, then the muscle will exhibit flaccid paralysis.
 When muscles enter this state, they become limp and cannot contract.
 This condition can become fatal if it affects the respiratory muscles, posing the threat of suffocation.
-It also occurs in spinal shock stage in complete transection of spinal cord occurred in injuries like gunshots injuries.
+It also occurs in the spinal shock stage in complete transection of the spinal cord occurring in injuries such as gunshot wounds.

 Causes

 Polio and other viruses

 The term acute flaccid paralysis (AFP) is often used to describe an instance with a sudden onset, as might be found with polio.

 AFP is the most common sign of acute polio, and used for surveillance during polio outbreaks.
 AFP is also associated with a number of other pathogenic agents including enteroviruses other than polio, echoviruses, West Nile virus, and adenoviruses, among others.